loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 <!--
 *Loïc*

-and we use the response data to instantiate the drivers.
+We use this response data to instantiate the drivers, and that's all!
 -->

 ---